sjmikler/pytorch-symbolic/docs/quick_start.md

 #### Alternative for custom functions

-If you really hate classes or you are in a hurry, we got you covered.
+If you really hate classes or are in a hurry, we got you covered.

 You can add almost any function to your Symbolic Model using `add_to_graph`: